objczl/objczl.com/_posts/2020-09-26-test-dependency-injection-in-ios-unit-testing.md

 categories: [tdd]
 ---

-> Software development compose with small components to a big one , like lego.
+> Software development compose of small components to a big one, like lego.
 So
-> when a component need a another component the another one is the depended one.
+> when a component needs another component another one is the dependent one.
 > We call the component has a dependency.

 ## What is Dependency